COUNTY OF VERMILION RIVER RESPONSE TO COVID-19

 Customers are all encouraged to call, email or fax in permit applications and questions. email@example.com office: 780-846-2244 Fax 780-846-2716

-Strychnine sales are postponed until April 1 so a new process can be put in place.
+Strychnine sales commenced on April 1 so a new process can be put in place.
 Please visit our Pest Control page for more information.

 Spring rat checks will be postponed until after the pandemic in order to comply with social distancing.